 I was going to respond to Jan on the comment page in my last entry but my reply, as usual, got pretty long so I pasted it here instead.

-never illogical (case in point, please note that the previous statement is irrational yet not illogical).
+Jan, there is absolutely no error in my logic.
+Granted I'm sometimes irrational, but I'm never illogical (case in point, please note that the previous statement is irrational yet not illogical).

 I haven't given up on my faith, just the expression of it, which was Catholic.
 Catholicism is the church or the way people worship.
-Protestants and Catholics are all believers, like me, but
+Protestants and Catholics are all believers, like me, but how we believe and how we practice those beliefs are different.

 I don't think Catholics worship the Church, Jan.
 I'm sure that's not what you meant and where, oh where, in my last entry did I ever imply that I did?
 Or that I believe that I do?